Dj9321/SpringLearning/README.md

 It connects with Postgres SQL.
  * Needs Postgres Server to start.
 Doesn't start if DB is not started.
  * Just start the Postgres in Docker
- * Port changed to 9090 and has an index.html in static resources folder
+ * Port changed to 9090 and has an index.html in static resources folder: http://localhost:9090
  * Enabled all actuator endpoints
  * Added Dependency: Swagger
  * Added Dependency: Gson

+# To Do
+* Update dependency versions.
+Spring boot starter parent.
+Currently 3.5.5

 #Security
 Check in applicaiton.properties file